thomastoumasu/fullstack/Fullstack/notes.md

 } catch (exception) {
 }

+if (variable) {
+will be false if variable is undefined, like with someArray.find( and not found - so can use it

 When separed component: also separate handler in two parts, component sends back something up.
 See BlogListFrontend_query_routed BlogForm.jsx

 const notifyWith = useNotify()